 Though in adults, SBP is typically seen in patients with abdominal ascites, most children with SBP do not have ascites.
 The reason for this has not yet been elucidated.

 Patients with a prior incidence of SBP are more likely to encounter a subsequent infection with a drug-resistant organism.
-Additionally, the risk of developing SBP increases with age, use of proton-pump inhibitors (PPIs), and when undergoing SBP prophylaxis such as selective intestinal decontamination.
+Additionally, the risk of developing SBP increases with age, the use of proton-pump inhibitors (PPIs), and when undergoing SBP prophylaxis, such as selective intestinal decontamination.

-The majority of the isolated organisms in SBP (90%) are gram-negative enteric organisms (e.g., Escherichia coli or Klebsiella pneumoniae) which suggest that the main source of contamination is the gastrointestinal (GI) tract.
+The majority of the isolated organisms in SBP (90%) are gram-negative enteric organisms (e.g., Escherichia coli or Klebsiella pneumoniae), which suggests that the primary source of contamination is the gastrointestinal (GI) tract.
 Enterotoxin is also frequently isolated from ascitic fluid, further supporting the theory that bacteria involved in SBP migrate transmurally from the intestinal lumen (i.e., bacterial translocation).